danielthomas-econ/schelling_income_model/idea_sketch.md

 give each agent a location in a 10x10 grid. each 1x1 square is called a neighborhood, assign each one a number (done ✅)

-agents want at least x% of their neighbors (other agents living in the neighborhood) to be of an equal or higher income category than them
+agents want at least x% of their neighbors (other agents living in the neighborhood) to be of an equal or higher income category than them (done ✅)

-we go through every agent and check their happiness status. if they aren't happy, we add them to a list.
+we go through every agent and check their happiness status. one massive list of arrays with True/False to check if agent is happy (done ✅)

 everyone on the list tries to buy a house in a neighborhood they would be happy in.